Early Results from GLASS-JWST. XXI: Rapid assembly of a galaxy at z=6.23 revealed by its C/O abundance: Physical properties

 The primary goal of this work is to determine the gas-phase abundances, particularly the C/O ratio.
 Here we use the direct \Te\ method which relies on nebular temperature (\Te) and density (\Ne) measurements.

 We first examine the nebular reddening in order to estimate \Te\ from the \Oiii\ emission lines.
 The Balmer flux ratio \Hd/\Hb\ is within 1.4$\sigma$ of the expected intrinsic value 0.264 (assuming Case B recombination with \Te~$=2\times10^4$~K and \Ne~$=200$~\Nunit).
 Table~\ref{tab:properties} lists the reddening E(B-V)~$=0.25^{+0.21}_{-0.18}$ based on the \cite{ccm89} attenuation law with $\mathrm{R_V}=4.05$ \citep[as found by][]{calzetti2000}.
 This does not include correction for underlying stellar absorption, which could plausibly reduce the E(B-V) value by $\sim$0.05 based on SED modeling results (Section~\ref{sec:SED}); this is well within the statistical uncertainty.
+The reddening is insensitive to temperature; an assumed range of \Te~$=(1.5-3)\times10^4$~K results in only $\pm0.01$ change to E(B-V).
 We additionally report the SFR derived from reddening-corrected \Hb\ luminosity using the \cite{kennicutt98} calibration corrected to a \cite{chabrier2003} initial mass function (IMF).
 While E(B-V) is relatively robust to the choice of attenuation law and $R_V$, we note that the total attenuation and UV-to-optical correction factor can vary by $\sim$50\%.
 We thus approach the reddening correction cautiously as the uncertainty is fairly large.
 The SED analyses described in Section~\ref{sec:SED} give best-fitting E(B-V)~$=0.1$--0.3 which, along with the SED-derived star formation rate, suggests that the true reddening is likely in the low end of our uncertainty range from \Hd/\Hb.